Writing Style Guide

 U.S. News & World Report

-USPS University Support Personnel System employment classification.
+USPS Sands for University Support Personnel System employment classification.
 Acceptable on first reference but spell out the name in the story.

-Venue, The Facility adjacent to the CFE Arena for concerts, sports, banquets, trade shows, etc.
+Venue, The Facility adjacent to Addition Financial Arena for concerts, sports, banquets, trade shows, etc.

 Veterans Commemorative Site On the south end of Memory Mall.

-VPK Acceptable to use abbreviation on first reference for Voluntary Prekindergarten Program on first reference, but spell out in the story.
+VPK Acceptable to use abbreviation on first reference for Voluntary Prekindergarten Program, but spell out in the story.

 Wayne Densch Center for Student-Athlete Leadership